On Scaling Up 3D Gaussian Splatting Training: Evaluation

 We used the Rubble scene to evaluate the training throughput.
 For this experiment we used 35 million Gaussians which have been trained to convergence.
 Because of the time required to render 4K images for this scene, we measured throughput for training over another 10,000 images times, and in Figure~\ref{fig:rubble:tput} we report throughput (in images per second) as we vary the number of GPUs (x-axis) and batch size (y-axis).
 We observe that we cannot render this scene with a single GPU (regardless of batch size) because of its memory requirements.
-Furthermore, both increasing the number of GPUs and increasing batch size yield performance improvements: performance increases from 5.55 images per second (4 GPUs, batch size 1) to 38.03 images per-second (32 GPUs, batch size 64) in our experiments.
-We provide additional details about this experiment in Appendix~\ref{sec:appendix-scalability}.
+Furthermore, both increasing the number of GPUs and increasing batch size yield performance improvements: performance increases from 5.55 images per second (4 GPUs, batch size 1) to 38.03 images per-second (32 GPUs, batch size 64).

-Next, we use the $980\times545$ resolution Train scene to evaluate image quality during scaling (this image is small enough to allow us to render the image fully).
+Next, we use the $980\times545$ resolution Train scene to evaluate both throughput and image quality during scaling.
+Due to its small, low-resolution nature, it can be trained from scratch for each experiment.
 Our results in Figure~\ref{fig:train:tput-qual} show that additional GPUs improve throughput while maintaining image quality when trained with the same total number of images.
 Notably, our 16-GPU setup with a batch size of 32 completes training on 30K images in just 2 minutes and 42.97 seconds, representing the state-of-the-art training speed to the best of our knowledge.

-We observed in Figure~\ref{fig:throughput-psnr-plot} the same improvement in performance without degradation for other scenes taken from the Mip-Nerf360 dataset (first half) and the Tanks \& Temple and Deep Blending datasets (second half), and using default hyperparameters from the 3DGS repository~\cite{3dgs}.
-We train both configurations on the same number of images: 50k for Mip-NeRF 360 and 30k for the slightly smaller TT \& DB datasets, to ensure convergence and a fair comparison.
-Additional details on this experiment are in Appendix~\ref{sec:appendix-scalability}.
+As shown in Figure~\ref{fig:throughput-psnr-plot}, we also achieve a 3x to 4x speed up using 4 GPU and a batch size of 4, without PSNR degradation across 13 scenes from the Mip-Nerf360 dataset (first half) and the Tanks \& Temple and Deep Blending datasets (second half).
+We use default hyperparameters from the 3DGS repository~\citep{3dgs}.
+We train on the same number of images: 50k for Mip-NeRF 360 and 30k for the slightly smaller TT \& DB datasets, to ensure convergence and a fair comparison.